Candles are a great way to set the mood. These tapers work well in any candle holder, and they can even be used for emergency kits or power outages.

-- A candle mold is a great option if you are looking for a perfect shape.
+- A candle mold is an excellent option if you are looking for a perfect shape.

 - To melt the wax, break it into smaller pieces.

 - Let the wax cool to room temperature.
-Do not try to make it faster by putting it in the refrigerator.
-I found that it caused some air bubbles in my finished candle.
+Do not try to make it faster by putting it in the refrigerator, and I found that it caused some air bubbles in my finished candle.

 - Add scent or color to the wax after it has melted completely.
-You can find candle-friendly scents and dyes.
+You can find candle-friendly fragrances and dyes.